liuye6666/EWR-PGD/README.md

-# Efficient Warm Restart Projected Gradient Descent (EWR-PGD)
+## Efficient Warm Restart Projected Gradient Descent (EWR-PGD)

-We have developed a new white box adversarial attack algorithm that achieves the state-of-the-art attack performance and is more efficient than the current most advanced [ODI-PGD](https://github.com/ermongroup/ODS) algorithm.
+We propose a new white box adversarial attack method named EWR-PGD which exceeds the state-of-the-art attacks performance.
+It is more efficient than the state-of-the-art [ODI-PGD](https://github.com/ermongroup/ODS) method.

-**[2020.8.15]** Our paper **EWR-PGD** will come soon, and the code will be released with the paper.
+**Code will be available soon.**

 * * *
-#### Comparison of the number of restart when EWR-PGD  and ODI-PGD methods reduce the models to the same accuracy
+### Comparison of  EWR-PGD and ODI-PGD
+**When reducing the models to the same accuracy, the number of restarts required by the EWR-PGD significantly less than that of the ODI-PGD.
+EWR-PGD is up to roughly 5 times faster than ODI-PGD.**